mbahgatTech/Portfolio-Website/utils/experiences/ncrvyx.md

 image: /images/voyix.png
 ---

 In the winter of 2024, I returned to NCR Voyix, previously a part of NCR Corporation, as a software developer co-op.
 During my work term, I worked on a suite of banking collaboration services and web tools that power the operations of multiple banks in North America.
-This experience helped me aquire vital skills in cloud computing and further developed my ability to design highly scalable and maintainable software architectures.
+This experience helped me aquire vital skills in cloud computing and further developed my ability to design highly scalable and maintainable software solutions.

 ## Collaboration Services Project
 Kicking off my co-op term at Voyix, I was onboarded to a new project where the team was building a suite of collaboration services bridging remote bank tellers and customers on interactive teller machines (ITMs).